erikras/multireducer/docs/Usage.md

 export default ListComponent;
 ```

-**STEP 3:** Pass the appropriate `multireducerKey` prop to your decorated component, you can name it whaterver you want.
+**STEP 3:** Pass the appropriate `reducerKey` prop to your decorated component, you can name it whaterver you want.

 ```javascript
 render() {